vigneshsweekaran/vigneshsweekaran.github.io/content/maven/tutorials/02-generate-a-sample-java-application-using-maven.md

 ```

 ![Maven](/content/maven/tutorials/images/generate-sample-app/maven-generated-files.png)
-maven-generated-files

 It has generated one pom.xml file and some java files in `src folder`.
 Inside `src` folder it has two important folders `main` and `test`.

 The actual functionality java files are kept in `main` folder